Robert Nicholas Young: World War II

 From 1941 to 1942, Young served as assistant secretary to the General Staff at the War Department, afterwards advancing to become secretary to the General Staff, where he served until 1943.

 Young was assigned as assistant division commander of the 70th Infantry Division from 1943 to 1944 during its combat service in Europe.
 From 1944 to 1945, he continued to serve in Europe as assistant division commander and acting division commander of the 3rd Infantry Division.
+Young's daughter died in April 1945 while he was serving with the 3rd Division in France.

 Post-World War II

 Young's service continued after World War II.
 In 1945, he succeeded Charles F. Thompson as commander of the Military District of Washington, and he remained in this position until 1946.
 Young commanded the Army's Combined Arms Center at Fort Leavenworth, Kansas from 1946 to 1948.
 From 1948 to 1950 Young, served in Hawaii as Chief of Staff for U.S. Army, Pacific.
 From 1950 to 1951, Young was assistant division commander of the 82nd Airborne Division.